Quantum computational chemistry: Classical computational chemistry

-The HF method accounts for exchange effects (also called Fermi correlation) through the term $h_{ikkj}$, while the term $h_{ijkk}$ describes the interaction of an electron with the charge distribution of the other electrons.
-However, as a mean-field solution, the HF method neglects the effects of dynamical correlation (correlation between the electrons due to their Coulomb repulsion) and static correlation (correlation arising from near degeneracies of electronic configurations).
-As a result, this method is inaccurate when applied to strongly correlated molecules~\cite{helgaker2014molecular}.
+The term $h_{ikkj}$ describes the Coulomb interaction of an electron with the charge distribution of the other electrons, while the term $h_{ikjk}$ describes exchange effects (also called Fermi correlation) arising from the required antisymmetrisation.
+However, as a mean-field solution, the HF method neglects the effects of dynamic and static correlation in the wavefunction.